 If we were to lose a significant customer, such loss could impact revenue.
-The loss of any single customer is mitigated by our diversified customer base, and we do not believe that the loss of any single customer would have a long-term material adverse effect on our financial position or the results of operations.
+The loss of any single customer is mitigated by our diversified customer base and individually insignificant properties, and we do not believe that the loss of any single customer would have a long-term material adverse effect on our financial position or results of operations.
+Royalty revenues from properties operated by Pioneer Natural Resources Company represented approximately 12% of total operating revenues for the year ended December 31, 2022.